Riff-Technologies/code-checkout-vscode/PROCESS.md

 ### Licensing

-- the license is added manually by the user, or automatically when the website redirects back to vscode via `activateLicenseCommand`
+- the license is added manually by the user, or automatically when the website redirects back to vscode/cursor/something else via `activateLicenseCommand`
-- the license key is saved to vscode secret storage along with its expiration and the date it was last validated
+- the license key is saved to vscode secret storage along with its expiration and the date it was last validated, and a machineId
+  - the machineID is used locally to see if the license is being used on more than 1 computer, but will also be used on the server
 - there's a 7 day grace period to use the license from the time it was last validated online, if there's no internet connection or the server cannot be reached
 - when a command is run that requires a license, it is validated
   - if it's not present nor valid, then we prompt the user accordingly